 Or let’s say you grew up inspired by your mother.
 You felt proud of her hard work or her style.
 But she didn’t protect you from your father’s rage.
 Routinely, you were left alone in terror.
 Since your mother was busy or distracted, you learned not to burden her, quietly building a fortress around your heart.
 As an adult, people may experience you as fierce and strong.
 But deep inside, you shiver with insecurity and fear.

 Mother Hunger exists on a spectrum and names the invisible wound that emerges from missing comfort, or safety, or guidance from your mother.
 If you missed all three, and your mother was abusive, I call this Third-degree Mother Hunger.
 Third-degree Mother Hunger feels like a sense of homelessness, a burning need for addiction, and a haunting confusion about your basic needs and desires.
-Third-degree Mother Hunger is essentially disorganized attachment and shares symptoms with bi-polar disorder, borderline personality disorder, or major depressive disorder.
+Third-degree Mother Hunger is essentially disorganized attachment and shares symptoms with bipolar disorder, borderline personality disorder, or major depressive disorder.
 But Mother Hunger isn’t pathology or a disorder.
 It’s an injury.
 An invisible wound that hides from awareness until you find a name.

-Without a name, it’s impossible to heal Mother Hunger, and the pain gets worse.
 Time does not heal all wounds.
 Running a marathon or taking a trip around the world won’t remedy this particular heartache (although it might help!)
 Healing Mother Hunger requires awareness (you’ve got that part) and a competent, attachment-focused guide who knows about Mother Hunger.
 With support, the frozen grief will thaw and you will find relief.

 With warmth and love,